aklump/post_commit/README.md

 1. Make adjustements to _config.php_.
 1. Set up a cron job to execute _runner.php_ (see below).
 1. Create a dir called _bin/post_commit/logs_.
+1. Create each of these files:

+        touch complete.txt orders.txt pending.txt

 1. Set the correct ownership and permissions on _bin/post_commit/logs_; they must be owned by the user that will run cron and the group must be the php user who will be executing _scheduler.php_.
 Owner/Group privelages must be both RW.
+Other needs no permissions.

         drwxr-xr-x 2 aklump apache 4.0K May 28 17:02 .
         drwxr-xr-x 5 aklump staff  4.0K May 28 17:01 ..
-        -rw-rw-r-- 1 aklump apache    0 May 28 17:16 complete.txt
+        -rw-rw---- 1 aklump apache    0 May 28 17:16 complete.txt
-        -rw-rw-r-- 1 aklump apache    0 May 28 17:16 orders.txt
+        -rw-rw---- 1 aklump apache    0 May 28 17:16 orders.txt
-        -rw-rw-r-- 1 aklump apache    0 May 28 17:16 pending.txt
+        -rw-rw---- 1 aklump apache    0 May 28 17:16 pending.txt

 1. Compile the post commit hook url and add it to your github project.
 Make sure to use https.